PhantomPilots/AutoFarming/README.md

 To keep up-to-date with any updates, you'll need to install [Git](https://gitforwindows.org/) for Windows.
 Simply download the executable and install it.

+### Code updates

+Updating the code is done using Git.
+The process is simple:
+1. Similarly to Installation point 3., open a PowerShell window on the AutoFarming folder.
+2. Type in `git pull` and press `ENTER`.

 ### How to run the scripts

 #### Python IDLE